edamla/mediterraneanagency/_books/2021-09-01-yusuf-the-altrop-of-love.md

 him into the well.
 Zuleikha fell in love with him, they imprisoned her.
-He only loved his LORD, That’s true LOVE; He placed the throne of sovereignty beneath his feet and made him the most distin- guished Statesman in the world!
+He only loved his LORD, That’s true LOVE; He placed the throne of sovereignty beneath his feet and made him the most distinguished Statesman in the world!
 <!--more-->